Welcome back to the forecast!

-You may amend your prediction at any point up to kick off to account for game day 18 announcements.
-Though I recommend at least getting an initial prediction sooner, just in case you forget to come back in that hour or two before the game.
+You may amend your prediction at any point up to kickoff to account for game day 18 announcements.
+I recommend at least getting an initial prediction sooner, just in case you forget to come back in that hour or two before the game.

-The goal/assist bonus is an additional point if you correctly get the correct scorer and assistant on the same goal. (e.g., if Nagbe scores, assisted by Valeri, and you predicted that exact combination you get a total of three points - 1 goal, 1 assist, 1 bonus.
-However, if you predicted Nagbe scores assisted by Adi and Adi scores assisted by Valeri, you would get two points from the Nagbe/Valeri prediction - 1 goal, 1 assist)
+The goal/assist bonus is an additional point if you correctly get the correct scorer and assistant on the same goal.
+(For example, if Blanco scores, assisted by Valeri, and you predicted that exact combination, you get a total of three points: 1 goal, 1 assist, 1 bonus.)

-New - Please be clear whether you think a goal will be unassisted, assisted, or from a PK/FK.
-Unassisted = no assist, run of play; Assisted = player who got the assist; PK/FK = directly from a free kick.
-For the purposes of this thread, a PK counts as a FK, and a FK as a PK.
+Please be clear whether you think a goal will be unassisted, assisted, or from a PK/FK: Unassisted = no assist, run of play; Assisted = player who got the assist; PK/FK = directly from a free kick.
+For the purposes of this thread, a PK counts as an FK, and an FK as a PK.
+Just like predicting a player assist, you earn an assist point if you correctly predict an unassisted or free kick goal.
 If you just leave the assist section blank, I will assume you’re declining to make an assist prediction.